PProvost/www.peterprovost.org/source/_posts/2012-08-23-visual-studio-2012-fakes-part-3.md

 ## Introducing IInstanceObserver

-When we were creating VS Fakes, we knew these situations would come up.
+When we were creating the Stubs framework, we knew these situations would come up.
 We also knew that people can get very passionate about the syntax and form that their mocking frameworks use.
 So we decided to introduce an extension point into the generated Stubs that enables people to create any kind of mocking or